seladb/SimpleCMS/README.md

 This example project demonstrates the integration between Django and GraphQL.
 It implements a very simple Content Management System (CMS) that allows creation of blog posts and adding likes and comments to them.

-The project uses [Django](https://www.djangoproject.com/) and [Graphene-Django](https://docs.graphene-python.org/projects/django/en/latest/) as Backend and *TODO* as a Frontend.
+The project uses [Django](https://www.djangoproject.com/) and [Graphene-Django](https://docs.graphene-python.org/projects/django/en/latest/) as Backend and [Gatsby](https://www.gatsbyjs.org) as a Frontend.

 *NOTE: this example requires Python 3.7 or later*